kremalicious/blog/_src/_posts/2015-08-02-simple-tor-setup-on-mac-os-x.md

 ## Install Tor

-Contrary to the weirdly outdated [install instructions on Tor's website](https://www.torproject.org/docs/tor-doc-osx.html.en) (hey, remember Macports?), installing Tor on Mac OS X is super simple with [Homebrew](http://brew.sh).
+Contrary to the weirdly outdated [install instructions on Tor's website](https://www.torproject.org/docs/tor-doc-osx.html.en) (hey, remember Macports?), installing Tor on macOS is super simple with [Homebrew](http://brew.sh).

 In your Terminal execute: